 How long can you rest a chicken

-The size of the chicken depends on the size of the cow or any other animal when it is butchered.
+When an animal is slaughtered, the size of the chicken depends on the size of the cow or any other animal.

 in addition to the meat juices , rub and spritz can also be present on the surface of meat. in addition to resting chicken after smoking , you also need to give it some time to sink in the rub.

-so that the moisture present on the surface of the chicken should sink in and be reabsorbed by the fibers of the meat.
+so that the moisture on the chicken’s surface will seep through and be reabsorbed by the meat’s fibers.

 What does “carryover cooking” mean while resting a chicken?